 The Hebner Model attempts to simplify free market forces into 3 simple variables: Price, Expected Return and Economic Uncertainty (News).
-In short, prices move in the opposite direction of economic uncertainty so that expected returns at a specified level of risk can remain essentially constant and the only way to alter the expected return is to alter the risk of a diversified portfolio held and rebalanced to maintain the risk of the whole portfolio over time.
+In short, prices move inversely proportional to economic uncertainty so that the expected return at a specified level of risk remains essentially constant.
+The best way to alter the expected return is to alter the risk of the diversified portfolio.

-At the foundation of the model is Eugene Fama's Efficient Market Hypothesis, which says that market prices are fair.
-This implies the price fully reflects all available information or news, including economic uncertainty at the moment of the trade, new information concerning the investment, and the predictions on the probabilities of future information.
+At the foundation of the model is Eugene Fama's Efficient Market Hypothesis, which concludes that market prices are fair.
+This implies that prices fully reflect all available information or news, including economic uncertainty at the moment of the trade, new information concerning the risk of the investment and the predictions of the probabilities of future information.

 See this interview of Eugene Fama.

-Fair prices lead to fair returns, which means that investors should be compensated for their risk exposure over a risk related appropriate period of time and that in the short term future prices are just as likely to go up as to go down.
-There is a slight advantage for the buyer of risk, with about 51% of the daily equitiy index returns being positive returns and 49% being negative, over about 30,000 days.
+Fair prices lead to fair returns, which means that investors should be compensated for their risk exposure over a risk-appropriate period of time.
+In the short term future prices are just as likely to go up as to go down around the fair return.
+There is a slight advantage for the buyer of risk, with about 51% of the daily equity index returns being positive returns and 49% being negative, over about 22,000 days.
 Investors are primarily investing to get a return, so a future fair return for the risk is an indication of the fairness of the price at the time of the trade.
-However, nobody can see the future with certainty, so there will be an approximate normal distribution (bell shaped curve) of Simulated Passive Investor Experiences over the long term (see here).
+However, nobody can see the future with certainty, so you can expect an approximate normal distribution (bell shaped curve) of Simulated Passive Investor Experiences over the long term (see here).